bserem/bserem.github.io/BOA_Session_Drupal_Camp_Greece_2016/README.md

 ---

+## Aegir

+---

-### Dev Stage Production with BOA
+### Dev Stage Production with Aegir

-With BOA you easily create clones or migrate/rename sites.
+With Aegir you can easily create clones,
+migrate or rename sites.

-Aliases with `.dev.` aren't accesible by bots, and fall into development mode automatically.
+In BOA aliases with `.dev.` aren't accesible by bots, and fall into development mode automatically.

 Note:
 * there have been some changes about .dev. urls latelly
 * you can't disable aggregation on a url without .dev. in it

----

-### Easy Config

-You can configure BOA easily by [touching empty files in the server](https://github.com/omega8cc/boa/blob/5ade4c44a2a305ad5cfab7c9280bd0341df773c4/docs/ctrl/system.ctrl)

 ---